Theophilus Holmes: District of Arkansas

 After Holmes was relieved as head of the Trans-Mississippi Department, General Edmund Kirby Smith appointed him head of the District of Arkansas and in June, ordered Holmes to make a desperation attack to take some pressure off the beleaguered Vicksburg garrison.
 On July 4, the day Vicksburg fell to U.S. General Ulysses Grant's army, Holmes attacked the U.S. garrison at Helena, Arkansas with 8,000 men.
 He planned a coordinated attack in conjunction with Sterling Price, John S. Marmaduke, James Fleming Fagan, and Governor of Arkansas Harris Flanagin.
 Despite miscommunication, the Confederate army had some initial success, but after hours of fighting, a general retreat was called.
 The Confederates pulled back to Little Rock, Arkansas.
 On July 23, Holmes became ill and temporarily relinquished command in Arkansas to Sterling Price.
 Price evacuated Little Rock on September 10, and two weeks later Holmes resumed command.
 In a letter sent to Jefferson Davis on January 29, 1864, Kirby Smith reported that Holmes's age was catching up to him and that he was deficient in energy and suffering memory problems; thus, he needed to be replaced by a younger man.
 The soldiers he commanded in Arkansas had already taken to sarcastically calling him "Granny".
 Upon learning of this, an insulted Holmes resigned from his post on February 28.

 Later service and life

 In April 1864, Holmes commanded the Reserve Forces of North Carolina.
 Holmes saw little action after being appointed to this new position.
 He held this position until the end of the war.
 Holmes, along with General Joseph E. Johnston, surrendered to William Tecumseh Sherman on April 26, 1865.
 He returned to North Carolina, where he spent the rest of his life as a farmer.
-Holmes died in Fayetteville, North Carolina, and is buried there in MacPherson Presbyterian Church Cemetery.
+Holmes died on June 21, 1880, in Fayetteville, North Carolina, and is buried there in MacPherson Presbyterian Church Cemetery.